 So, here I am again.
 Life has thrown some nasty curve balls at me and loved ones the past month, so I haven’t been able to concentrate on cooking, baking, writing, and really LIVING.
 I’m basically on auto-pilot, functioning as best I can.

 However, I managed to take some photos of lunch, a lunch I made intentionally to take part in Monthly Mingle, founded by the lovely Meeta, of What’s for Lunch, Honey?
 This month, my friend, the equally lovely Jamie, of Life’s a Feast, is hosting Monthly Mingle, and the theme she chose is April In Paris, which basically means make something French, sweet or savory.

-Initially, before everything happened, visions of profiteroles filled with a unique mousse, or crepes suzette, danced through my head.
+Initially, before everything happened, visions of profiteroles, crepes, *insert another meat because I don’t eat duck* a l’orange, and anything French dotted my brain.
 I wanted to keep it classic, but I was going to go completely postal on the fancy factor.
 As mentioned above, life got in the way, so I needed to keep it quick and simple.
 I’ve existed on take-out, oatmeal, and yogurt the past 3 weeks or so, except for the occasional salad I whip up, only because it’s easy.
 Outside of searing the tuna for this Nicoise Salad, I haven’t cooked or baked in a month.
-Last time that happened was after my knee surgery a few years ago, and many, many years before that.
+The last time that happened was after my knee surgery a few years ago, and many, many years before that.

 “Mmm..a Salad Ni-swahz sounds delicious – maybe I’ll have one too!”

 …OR, just whisper “Ni-swahz” to them.
 Up until the age of 22, I called potpourri, POT – pourri instead of POH-pourri.
 I was mor-teee-fied when a new boyfriend’s sister corrected me upon first meeting his family, in front of his whole family.